 Who Needs a Wisdom Tooth Extraction?

-A wisdom tooth extraction is a surgical procedure that is performed by a dentist to remove one or more of your wisdom teeth.
+A is a surgical procedure that is performed by a dentist to remove one or more of your wisdom teeth.
 These are the four permanent adult teeth situated at the back corners of the mouth on the top and bottom.
 Wisdom teeth, also referred to as third molars, are usually the last permanent teeth to erupt in the mouth.
 But in some cases, wisdom teeth need to be extracted based on the dentist’s recommendations.

 Wisdom tooth extraction